 Alexandrina thought she understood.
 If they didn’t come, it would be devastating for her.
 It would prove everything she feared about them no longer loving her, no longer wanting her.

-Alexandrina, however, had no doubts but that they'd come.
+Alexandrina felt certain she'd nothing to worry about in that way.
+They would come.
 What worried her was that there’d be an awkwardness, that their new uncertainty around their daughter would show.
-She’d no doubt Lydia would see that as a rejection.
+There was no doubt Lydia'd see that as a rejection.

 She gave a half-sigh.
 This really wasn’t the time for this kind of discussion.
 Almost all the Healers she’d spoken to over the past couple of months had advised that stress should be avoided in the days before a full moon.